kushiwushi/Find-Removed-Facebook-Friends/README.md

 okay so on line 24 on removed_objects = get_removed_objects('friendsList.json', 'friendsList copy.json') just paste your two jsons into the same folder as the Main.py and then make sure that it matches or something idk how to english

 then just run lol it should show who unadded you lmao xd

+too much trouble? unforunately fb doesn't have an api for the friend list xdddddddddddd